SimbaBlock/slppp/education/slppp-edu.md

 ## Service ID
 ```
-The Service is identified by sha256 the create blocktemplate transaction outputscript which is referred as `service_id`.
+The Service is identified by sha256 the create service transaction outputscript which is referred as `service_id`.
 ```

 ## Transaction Detail

-### CREATE - Create service Transaction Outputs
+### CREATE - Create service Transaction

-This transaction defines the properties, metadata and Training Service itself.
+This transaction defines the properties, metadata and training service itself.

 **Transaction inputs**: Any number of inputs or content of inputs, in any order.